pulumi/examples/azure-ts-appservice-devops/README.md

 `azure-pipeline.yml` in the root folder of this example shows a configuration for Azure DevOps using [Pulumi task](https://marketplace.visualstudio.com/items?itemName=pulumi.build-and-release-task).

+Pulumi task expects a Pulumi access token to be configured as a build variable.
+Copy your token from [Access Tokens page](https://app.pulumi.com/account/tokens) and put it into `pulumi.access.token` build variable.

 `alternative-pipeline` folder contains custom scripts and a pipeline to run Pulumi program in environments that have to access to the marketplace.

 Follow [Azure DevOps](https://pulumi.io/reference/cd-azure-devops.html) guide for more details.